pjm4448/fiction/weird-fiction/hp-lovecraft-awakened-series/londons-dying-breath.md

 He stared down at his own trembling hands, his scholarly demeanor cracking like old parchment.
 "There were stories.
 Men who would run into the fog to escape the shelling.
 Mad with fear, you see.
 Most were never found.
 But we... we found one of them.
 Days later.
 Hiding in a shell crater."

-Wainwright took a shuddering breath.
+Wainwright took a shuddering breath, his knuckles white as he gripped the arms of his chair, pale as marble, bloodless as bone.
 "He wasn't wounded.
 Not a mark on him from a shot or shell.
 He was just... wrong.
 His joints... they bent in ways they shouldn't.
 His neck was too long.
 His twisted mouth..."
 He trailed off, his eyes wide with the memory.
 "It was as if something had taken him apart and put him back together without knowing how a man is built.
 He was still alive.
 He was trying to speak, but the sounds...
 God, the sounds."

 The room was silent, save for the hum of the electric heater.
 Abby Thorne sat frozen, her pen and notepad forgotten in her lap, her face pale.